 Summertime in Nazaré is hectic, hotels usually sell out, and the beautiful sandy beaches are crowded.
-July and August are peak month when flocks of visitors arrive in Nazaré to relax and sunbath under colourful umbrellas.
+July and August are peak months when flocks of visitors arrive in Nazaré to relax and sunbathe under colourful umbrellas.

-Autumn sees near-empty beaches and different kind of crowd, it’s when the surfers from all around the world arrive in town to surf the huge waves.
+Autumn sees near-empty beaches and different kinds of crowds, it’s when the surfers from all around the world arrive in town to surf the huge waves.

 Springtime is a fantastic time to explore Portugal’s fishing villages.
 The weather is comfortably warm, hotel prices are reasonable, and the hillside is covered in beautiful flowers.

 For the big waves on Praia do Norte Nazare, again, it’s hard to tell when to go, or for how long as this is due to the direction of the winter swells and wind, so you have to be patient to see the big waves.
 By now we have travelled to Nazaré three times and were out of luck.